alexpoputa/currency_exchange_app/README.md

 # currency_exchange_app
-Simple Currency Application that exchanges rates from multiple countries
+Simple Currency Application that exchanges rates from multiple countries in Euro currency.